sunenvidiado-nx/very-simple-state-manager/README.md

 ### 2. Use It In Your UI

-Connect your state to the UI with `StateBuilder`:
+There are three ways to use state managers in your UI:

+#### Option 1: StateBuilder

+The most basic way to connect state to UI:

 ```dart
 class CounterWidget extends StatefulWidget {